Selected Geology /

 University of Arizona,

-Available by the Internet Archive´s Wayback Machine.
+Project.
+Now recovered from the Internet Archive´s

 PGAP, the Paleogeographic Atlas Project Lithofacies Database.
 Mesozoic and Cenozoic Lithofacies.